Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 How to get to Bwindi Impenetrable Forest National Park

-By road, Bwindi is easier accessed in a 4×4 safari vehicle for about 8-9 hours’ drive starting from Entebbe/Kampala; 3-4 hours’ drive from Queen Elizabeth National Park or from Kigali through Chanika/Katuna borders.
+By road, Bwindi is easier accessed in a 4×4 safari vehicle for about 8-9 hours’ drive starting from Entebbe/Kampala; a 3-4 hours’ drive from Queen Elizabeth National Park or Kigali through Chanika/Katuna borders.

-By air: fly in gorilla safaris can be arranged and flights begin from Entebbe International Airport or Kajjansi airfield to Kisoro airstrips where you can easily connect to the Southern sectors of Bwindi that is Nkuringo or Rushaga.
-The Northern (Buhoma)/Eastern (Ruhija sector) is served best by Kihihi airstrip.
+By air: Fly-in gorilla safaris can be arranged and flights begin from Entebbe International Airport or Kajjansi Airfield to Kisoro airstrips where you can easily connect to the Southern sectors of Bwindi that are Nkuringo or Rushaga.
+The Northern (Buhoma)/Eastern (Ruhija sector) is served best by the Kihihi airstrip.